 Attorneys and deputies are expected to follow the guidance of the Code of Practice when making decisions on behalf of a vulnerable person.
 There are restrictions on what they can do when managing a vulnerable person’s finances and they have a fiduciary duty not to take advantage of the situation and benefit from it.
 There are occasions when an attorney or a deputy may have taken steps without realising that their action is prohibited and they should have sought the Court of Protection’s approval first.
 Examples of such actions are paying themselves or family members for care provided to the vulnerable person, making a loan to a family member or investing the vulnerable person’s funds, etc.

 If you have been made aware that, as an attorney or deputy, you should have sought the Court of Protection’s approval before making payments, it may still be possible to seek retrospective approval of the Court of Protection as long as you can show that you acted in the vulnerable person’s best interests and they have not suffered as a result of your action.

-A person who has lost testamentary capacity (that is, the capacity to make a Will), should not make a Will as the Will may be challenged.
-However, there are circumstances in which a Will may be of benefit to the person who has lost capacity.
-A Will proposed and made on behalf of a vulnerable person has to be approved by the Court of Protection.
-A Court-approved Will is known as a statutory Will.
+A person who has lost testamentary capacity (that is, the capacity to make a will), should not make a will as it may be challenged.
+However, there are circumstances in which a will may be of benefit to the person who has lost capacity.
+A will proposed and made on behalf of a vulnerable person has to be approved by the Court of Protection.
+A Court-approved will is known as a statutory will.